-The result of the preliminary analysis clearly shows that a 100% renewable electricity supply is possible for the Seychelles and that it can massively, reduce imports, stop the drain of hard currency in the order of 570 million SCR/a and increase the governments tax income by more than 150 million SCR/a at the same time.
+The result of the preliminary analysis clearly shows that a 100% renewable electricity supply is possible for the Seychelles and that it can massively, reduce imports, stop the drain of hard currency in the order of 57 million SCR/a and increase the governments tax income by more than 15 million SCR/a at the same time in the case of Praslin and La Digue.

-In this situation the question arises, how the Seychelles in general and Mahé as its main island can achieve a transition to a 100% renewable electricity supply to reap the full benefits of such a 100% renewable energy supply?
-Although it is not possible to fully outline all of the steps for such a transition process, it is possible to confirm that such a transition can be achieved within a time frame of less than ten years.
-To complete the task by 2025 will require some decisive action soon, but it is certainly achievable.
+In this situation the question arises, how the Seychelles in general and Praslin and La Digue as two of its main islands can achieve a transition to a 100% renewable electricity supply to reap the full benefits of such a 100% renewable energy supply?
+Although it is not possible to fully outline all of the steps for such a transition process, it is possible to confirm that such a transition can be achieved within a time frame of less than fifteen years.
+To complete the task by 2035 will require some decisive action soon, but it is certainly achievable.
 The transition will require a solid but not over 'engineered' policy framework, setting the targets, the economic and technical framework for the implementation of the renewable energy production, the necessary extension of the grid and the building and operation of the storage required to achieve a 100% renewable electricity supply.
 Fortunately, such policy framework can draw upon more than twenty-five years of experiences in countries like Denmark or Germany, which successfully started the diffusion of renewable energy sources in the 1980s (Denmark) and the 1990s (Germany), ramping up the share of wind and solar energy to more than 80% of the total electricity production during some hours of the year and to more than 100% in major parts of the national grid.